Over half (53%) of consumers always research a purchase decision before buying, and your website is a key source of information.

 Annuity.org incorporates some simple verification factors that increase their posts’ trustworthiness exponentially, which is essential since their content addresses investment and retirement planning topics.

-First, each blog post includes a named author.
+First, each blog post includes an author bio.
 Though this may not seem like much, many business blogs forgo this step and attribute posts to a wider “team” or brand entity.
 Attaching a real person’s name to each post reassures readers of the brand’s accountability.

 A screenshot of an article from the Annuity.org blog.